KxSystems/docs/docs/kb/using-dotz.md

 ### `saveorig.q`

 This script just saves original values of things like `.z.pg` so you can revert to original definitions without having to restart the task.
-This is made a little more complicated by the way some of the default definitions aren’t materialised in the user workspace.
+This is made a little more complicated by the way some of the default definitions aren’t materialized in the user workspace.
 For example by default `.z.pg` is just `{value x}` but that’s run in the kdb+ executable.
 The default values are created explicitly if need be.

 ```q
 .dotz.exit.ORIG:.z.exit:@[.:;`.z.exit;{;}];